UPDATED FOR 2018

 The most recognized area Nutcracker is the production put on by the Pacific Northwest Ballet in Seattle.
 This version is now the traditional George Balanchine production (not the Maurice Sendak one).

 It is undoubtedly the most expensive Nutcracker.
 Is it worth it?
 I think that really depends on the age of your kiddos, your budget, and what you’re after in your Nutcracker experience.
 It is truly beautiful, professionally danced, and there are lovely photo ops. and special extras.
-This show also has special effects that smaller companies just can’t match.

 If your children love ballet and you have the budget, I would probably do this one at least once.
 I would probably not take very young children or anyone seeing the Nutcracker for the very first time to this one.
 But I’m cheap…..let me know if you have different thoughts!
 We did also find discount tickets to the PNB Nutcracker on Goldstar.